semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 #### Example 1 : Distribution of the birthrate

-A distribution plot is very useful in the sense that it gives us an overview of how the values in a column are distributed.
+A distribution plot is handy in the sense that it gives us an overview of how the values in a column are distributed.

 A distribution plot is also called PDF (Probability Density Function).
 PDF will peak at a certain point if many values are squids around that point else it will flatten if no value is present.

 The best way to see this is through an example of course.
-In the example below, we want to see how the birthrate around the world is distributed.
+In the case below, we want to know how the birthrate around the world is distributed.

 ```python